singlestore-labs/cdc-out-examples/README.md

-# cdc-out-examples
+# Code examples for SingleStore CDC out

 This repository contains a list of code examples for CDC out in various languages.
+CDC out will be supported in SingleStore starting from v8.5.x

-See the README's in each subdirectory for more information.
+See the README's in each subdirectory for more information:

 * [Python](./python/README.md)